 GLEC supports the United Nations Agenda and the Sustainable Development Goals, a shared blueprint for peace and prosperity for people and the planet, now and into the future.

-You can find your essay topics here, and each participant must memorize the script submitted in the preliminary round.
+You can find your topics here, and each participant must memorize the script submitted in the preliminary round.

 Rules and Guidelines

 The following rules and guidelines will help the participants understand the competition procedure.
 Participants who failed to follow this rule will be disqualified.

 The preliminary round for the GLEC is open through the GLEC Online Platform where each registered applicant can log in and submit the entry files (full speech script & voice record file).
 Only fully admitted applicants can access the website, and all applicants are highly recommended for a comprehensive study on a given topic before the file submission, based on the reference articles provided by the GLEC Secretariat.

 Entry File Submission